 Bernstein left no musical stone unturned in Mass – jazz, rock, pre-recorded tape, atonality, Baroque and Broadway – some of it toe-curlingly ‘cool’, and then a lot of it getting under the skin with Bernstein’s enviable facility.
 The same vertiginous disjunction applies to the words.
-They follow roughly the sequence of the Roman Catholic mass, in Latin, with some Jewish and Christian prayers and psalms, its devotional remoteness spiked by Bernstein’s and Stephen Schwartz’s additional secular text expressing doubt, lack of interest and simple rage over Christianity’s perceived ineffectuality.
+They follow roughly the sequence of the Roman Catholic mass, in Latin, with some Jewish and Christian prayers and psalms, its devotional remoteness spiked by Bernstein’s and Stephen Schwartz’s additional secular text expressing doubt, lack of interest, and rage over Christianity’s perceived ineffectuality.

 The work revolves around the Celebrant, a huge role that Paolo Szot delivered with superhuman intensity.
-As with all the solo singers, his voice was amplified, but this didn’t detract from his powerful and vulnerable presence, matched by an opera-Broadway voice hybrid that was irresistibly both fierce and tender.
+As with all the solo singers, his voice was amplified, but this didn’t detract from his powerful and vulnerable presence, matched by an opera-Broadway voice hybrid that is irresistibly both fierce and tender.
 The rapture he brought to his ‘Simple Song’, which cuts through the serial-sounding, pre-recorded ‘Kyries’ with majestic show-time glamour made my eyes prick, and he just got better and better.
 Interestingly, given Mass’s 1960s context, his colossal, fifteen-minute breakdown seemed nothing less than an LSD trip going horribly off the rails as his faith deserts him, as shocking to the audience as it was to his fellow-performers.

 The Celebrant’s three acolytes – trebles Maia Greaves, Leo Jemison and Freddie Jemison – tugged heartstrings throughout and especially in their ‘Lauda, laude’ music towards the end; and the Street Chorus of actor-singers playing the young generation the Church is failing pulled the action decisively into the here and now as well as providing a series of strongly characterised solos.
-The many choirs covered every aspect of diversity and sang out with infectious conviction.
+The numerous choirs covered every aspect of diversity and sang out with infectious conviction.
 The National Youth Orchestra of Great Britain and the Chineke!
-Junior Orchestra, with added electric guitars, keyboards, organ and drum-kit, responded to Alsop’s conducting with some astonishingly vivid playing, whether going for the music full-throttle, or providing some superbly expressive wind solos, or retreating into extreme delicacy for some of the quieter accompaniments – and there was a brief but overwhelming march from a big brass band marching in uniform through the auditorium.
+Junior Orchestra, replete with electric guitars, keyboards, organ and drum-kit, responded to Alsop’s conducting with some astonishingly vivid playing, whether going for the music full-throttle, or providing some superbly expressive wind solos, or retreating into extreme delicacy for some of the quieter accompaniments – and there is a brief but overwhelming march from a big brass band parading in uniform through the auditorium.

-This performance didn’t pull its punches, and went over the top in the pulverising confrontation between the Celebrant and the rest of the world.
+This performance didn’t pull its punches, and went over the top in the pulverising confrontation between the Celebrant and the Rest of the World.
 I still can’t work out how we get from crisis to the comfort of the lovely, quiet, concluding hymn, or what we are supposed to infer from it, but hope is high.

 - Second performance on April 7